 So let’s dismiss any notion that Singapore noodles are an authentic Asian dish.
 Many take credit for the invention, but most think this noodle stir-fry was actually created at Chinese-American restaurants by Chinese immigrants, bringing in elements such as rice noodles from their country of origin.

-So what are Singapore Noodles?
+What are Singapore Noodles?

 Whoever invented the dish is brilliant.
 You get crunch, heat, salt, sweet, smoke, and aromatics all at once.
 All the ingredients are added to the pan in stages, and from start to finish, it takes just over ten minutes.